-The VCSEL Design Tool is currently in an early adopter stage.
+The VCSEL Design Tool is currently released as a beta feature.
 For more information, please contact us via the contact form, or via the Ansys Innovation Space.

-This article will detail the required format of the spreadsheet, usage of the script commands, and additional usage notes on these methods to quickly create VCSEL device models.
+This article will detail the required format of the spreadsheet, usage of the user-defined script functions, and additional usage notes on these methods to quickly create VCSEL device models.

 General Workflow